dougpark/dayone/README.md

 2. I then quickly show a BTT HUD (this is optional) that a "Save to DayOne" command has been issued.

-3. Finally, I issue a terminal command with BTT.
+3. Finally, I execute a terminal command with BTT.
 This command calls the DayOne2 CLI and passes it the arguments to create the entry.

 * /usr/local/bin/dayone2 - path and command to execute
 * -j tells DayOne the name of the journal to use, in this case my "Tech" journal